 Master’s programs in Physiology & Biophysics are offered.
 In some cases, a qualified MA student may proceed into the PhD program.
 This decision will be handled by the SAAC on a case-by-case basis.
-An MA requires 32 credit hours (paid for by the student) and requires either a literature-based thesis or a short laboratory-based thesis with two readers from within the department.
+An MA requires 32 credit hours (paid for by the student) and requires either a literature-based dissertation or a short laboratory-based dissertation with two readers from within the department.

 The Path of a Graduate Student

-In the first and second years, all students take the Special Topics Seminar course aimed at developing the student’s ability to read the scientific literature and write grant proposals.
+In the first and/or second years, students take the Special Topics Seminar course aimed at developing the student’s ability to read the scientific literature, write grant proposals, and give scientific presentations.

 Each student presents the merits and/or deficits of a current research paper in front of other students and a proctoring faculty member.
 The students use a blackboard and computer projector during their presentations.
 Typically, all students present at least once each semester, and possibly more often, based on the number of enrolled students.

 Didactic lectures are combined with writing assignments that prepare students for writing scientific grant proposals, their written qualifying exam, and scientific papers.
 This class meets for one-and-a-half hours each week, and is supplemented with attendance at Departmental Seminars, where students broaden their scientific knowledge by being exposed to cutting-edge research by outstanding speakers.

 Students take two to three semesters (4–6 credits) of this course.
 The faculty member who teaches this course is rotated after each semester to allow a fresh viewpoint and area of expertise to be covered.
 The Chair of the SAAC, with input from the Program Steering Committee, selects 6–8 faculty members who are interested in teaching this course on a rotating basis.